C (computer language) code mangler and language maker. Website. https://github.com/themanyone/crap

 example, the first loop uses a pointer because it’s returning a whole row.
 The

-type because the innermost type of the 2D array,
+inner loop, j, uses an int type because the innermost type of the 2D array,

-the one we want to print, is int
+the one we want to print, is int.

 #if 0